m-zayed5722/food-sense/README.md

 # Menu Item Categorization & Enrichment with LLMs

-This project implements an AI-powered system for categorizing and enriching messy menu data using Large Language Models (LLMs).
+This project implements an GenAI-powered system for categorizing and enriching messy menu data using Large Language Models (LLMs).
 It demonstrates the power of combining rule-based systems with modern LLMs for structured data extraction.

 ## 📋 Features